Schweber/hdrop/README.md

 > Set classname of the program to be run.
 Use this if the classname is different from the name of the [COMMAND] and hdrop has not yet a hardcoded replacement.
 >
 > -i, --insensitive
 > Case insensitive partial matching of class names.
 Can work as a stopgap if a running program is not recognized and a new instance is launched instead.
-Note: incorrect matches may occur, adding a special handling of the program to hdrop is preferable.
+Note: incorrect matches may occur, adding a special handling of the program to hdrop (hardcoded or via `-c, --class`) is preferable.
 >
 > -v, --verbose
 > Show notifications regarding the matching process.
 Try this to figure out why running programs are not matched.